raspberrypilearning/silly-eyes/en/step_3.md

 title: The character follows the mouse pointer (and the eyes don't)
 ---

-You need to add the `point towards`{:class="block3motion"} code to the individual eye sprites, not your character sprite!
+You need to add the `point towards`{:class="block3motion"} code to the individual Eyeball sprites, not your character sprite!

 You can drag the code from the Code area of you character to the eyeball sprite(s) in the Sprite list to copy it.